ZGMIKE2000/Graffiti-Attack/README.md

 # Graffiti Attack

-## Adversarial Patch Optimization Using StyleGAN3, YOLOv8, and Nevergrad
+## Adversarial Patch Optimization Using GAN

-This project investigates the use of generative models and black-box optimization to produce naturalistic adversarial patches in the form of graffiti, aimed at degrading the performance of object detection systems in autonomous driving scenarios.
+This project explores the creation of naturalistic adversarial patches in the form of graffiti to disrupt object detection models used in autonomous driving scenarios.
+The goal is to generate visually realistic graffiti that can reduce detection confidence or suppress detection entirely on traffic signs, particularly Stop signs, which are critical for safety.

+## Project Overview

+The attack follows a two-step approach:

+- White-box fine-tuning of a generator: Learning both natural graffiti styles and adversarial features using a differentiable object detector.

+- Black-box latent space search: Using evolutionary optimization to identify the most effective patch parameters and latent codes for physical deployment.

+The combination of these steps ensures that patches are both natural-looking and adversarially effective in real-world conditions.

-### Generator: StyleGAN3 (Fine-tuned on Graffiti Data)
+## Generator: StyleGAN3

-The generator is based on **StyleGAN3**, fine-tuned on a curated dataset of approximately 1,000 graffiti images.
-StyleGAN3 is selected for:
+We use StyleGAN3, fine-tuned on a curated dataset of ~1,000 graffiti images.
+StyleGAN3 was chosen for:

-- **High style diversity**, enabling generation of visually diverse graffiti patterns that mimic real-world variability.
+High style diversity: Can produce a wide variety of realistic graffiti patterns.

-- **Adaptive Data Augmentation (ADA)**, improving training robustness under limited data conditions.
+Adaptive Data Augmentation (ADA): Improves robustness under limited data conditions.

-Naturalness survey to be conducted on the generated patches.
+Two-step Fine-tuning

+- Stage 1 – Natural Graffiti Learning

+The generator is trained on graffiti images to learn the underlying style distribution.

+Focus: Naturalness, ensuring generated patches resemble real-world graffiti.

+- Stage 2 – White-box Adversarial Fine-tuning

+Using a YOLOv8 detector as a white-box, we calculate gradients w.r.t objectness and class probabilities.

+Gradients are backpropagated through the generator to imbue patches with adversarial features.

+All transformations and augmentations in this stage are fully differentiable, allowing end-to-end gradient optimization.

-### Patch Extraction and Application
+## Patch Extraction and Overlay

-Generated graffiti samples are post-processed using **OpenCV** to extract the relevant patch region, which is then overlaid onto traffic sign images.
+Generated graffiti samples are post-processed using OpenCV to extract the patch region.
-The patches are applied after some augmentations from Kornia repository and then tested against the yolov8m model.
-Current approach of the loss calculation is based the average loss of each patched image evaluation on the yolo model wrt the pre-patched image.

-### Adversarial Optimization Strategy

-The target detection model is **YOLOv8m**, treated as a **black-box**.
+Patches are overlaid onto traffic sign images with augmentations from the Kornia library.

+Losses are calculated by comparing the model’s predictions on patched vs. original images.

+Note: In black-box experiments, only non-differentiable CV operations are used—no gradients are accessed.

+## Black-box Optimization: Latent Search with Nevergrad

+To optimize patches for physical deployment:

+We treat the YOLO model as a black-box, with no gradient access.

-Since gradient access is unavailable, **Nevergrad** (evolutionary optimizer) is used to search the StyleGAN3 latent space for graffiti samples that maximize the adversarial effect.
+CMA-ES (Covariance Matrix Adaptation) from Nevergrad is used to search the StyleGAN3 latent space.

-Two attack objectives are considered:

-- **Detection Attack:** Minimize detection confidence or suppress detection entirely.
-- **Classification Attack:** Induce misclassification (e.g., "Stop Sign" → "Speed Limit").

-Currently focusing on the Detection Attack with an aim on Stop signs, considering it's critical role in autonomous driving scenarios.

-About the Yolo model: The model is finetuned on a custom dataset retrieved from the mapillary dataset using its API.

-### Planned Enhancements

-- **Surrogate Model Integration:** A white-box model will be embedded in GAN training to guide generation (edges and shapes).
-- **Cross-Model Evaluation:** Additional detectors will be tested to assess transferability of the adversarial patches.

-### Current results summary

-In prior experiments, adversarial patches smaller than 90% of the traffic sign’s area exhibited limited effectiveness against the YOLO detector.
-However, when patch scale, transparency (alpha), and positional coordinates are jointly optimized within the evolutionary search, successful attacks (stop signs not detected) are achievable with patches occupying as little as 50% of the sign’s area.

-Experimentations are still on-going, there will be tables of results for clarity.

--Eventual testing on other classes and robust benchmarking results will be retrieved.
+Optimization jointly searches for:

+Best latent code for patch generation.

+Optimal patch position, scale, and transparency on the traffic sign.

+This iterative search allows us to identify patches that are robust and adversarially effective in real-world conditions.

+## Experiment Summary

+Patches covering ~50–90% of a sign can disrupt YOLO detection.

+Smaller patches (<50%) generally require careful optimization of position, alpha, and scale.

+Current experiments focus on Stop signs, with plans to extend to other classes for benchmarking.

 ---